unjs/giget/README.md

 ## Related projects

 Giget wouldn't be possible without inspiration from former projects.
-In comparison, giget does not depend on any local command which increases stability and performance, supports custom template providers, auth and many more features out of the box.
+In comparison, giget does not depend on any local command which increases stability and performance and supports custom template providers, auth, and many more features out of the box.

 - https://github.com/samsonjs/gitter
 - https://github.com/tiged/tiged